Dr Abid Khan

 Executive Assistant to the Medical Director

-Sarah Bromley joined the Medical Directorate in 2021.
-Sarah works as an Executive Assistant to the Medical Director.
-In this role she helps to co-ordinate and organise the work and diary of the Medical Director, arranging meetings and visits as well as undertaking administrative duties.
+Susan joined the Medical Directorate in October 2022.
+Sue works as an Executive Assistant to the Medical Director, Chairman and Non Executive Directors at MPFT.
+In this role she helps to co-ordinate and organise diaries, arrange meetings and visits, as well as undertaking administrative duties.

 Office Administrator / Secretarial Support